 Earn a business degree from Michigan Tech and graduate career-ready for tomorrow's technology-driven world.

 Each year, more than 400 employers come to campus to recruit Huskies at our Career Fairs.
-Our business grads go on to work at Fortune 500 companies, tech start-ups, small businesses, and everything in between.
+Our business grads go on to work at Fortune 500 companies, tech start-ups, small businesses, and everywhere in between.

-Career Opportunities for Engineering Management
+Career Opportunities in Engineering Management

 - Consulting